SetVenue Cancellation Policy

 If you (the Guest) cancel your Booking, the refund you get depends on the Cancellation Tier the Host chose for the Listing — Flexible, Moderate (the platform default), or Strict.
 Each tier has a window: cancel early enough and you get 100% back; cancel inside the middle window and you get 50%; cancel close to the start time and you get nothing.
 The Moderate tier is the platform default — 30 days out for a full refund, between 7 and 29 days for 50%, inside 7 days no refund.
 Flexible runs 7 days / 1–6 days / under 24 hours; Strict runs 60 days / 30–59 days / under 30 days.
 The 100% includes the SetVenue Guest Service Fee — SetVenue does not keep its fee on a fully refunded Booking.
 The one piece that never refunds, in any scenario, is the Stripe Processing Fee (roughly 2.9% + $0.30 on a U.S. card), because Stripe does not return its fee to anyone when a charge is reversed.
 See Terms of Service §8.3 for the Guest Service Fee rate that applied to your Booking; the Cancellation Tier (Flexible / Moderate / Strict) is independent of the fee tier.

-If the Host cancels, you (the Guest) get a 100% refund of everything you paid, including the Service Fee, less the Stripe fee that Stripe keeps.
+If the Host cancels, you (the Guest) get a 100% refund of everything you paid, including the Guest Service Fee; the non-returned Stripe Processing Fee is borne as allocated in §7.4 and is not deducted from your refund.
 The Host may face consequences — a handling fee, lower search ranking, a notation on their profile, or Account suspension if cancellations become a pattern.

-If something genuinely impossible happens — natural disaster, mandatory evacuation, fire that destroys the property through no party's fault (a Host's electrical fire would not qualify — that is Host fault under §5(a)), active-duty military deployment of the Guest, communicable-disease isolation under a public-health authority, or a pandemic, epidemic, or government-ordered public-health restriction that prohibits gatherings of the size or character of the Booking — that is "Force Majeure" and the Guest is refunded fully (less the unrecoverable Stripe fee).
+If something genuinely impossible happens — natural disaster, mandatory evacuation, fire that destroys the property through no party's fault (a Host's electrical fire would not qualify — that is Host fault under §5(a)), active-duty military deployment of the Guest, communicable-disease isolation under a public-health authority, or a pandemic, epidemic, or government-ordered public-health restriction that prohibits gatherings of the size or character of the Booking — that is "Force Majeure" and the Guest is refunded fully (any unreturned Stripe fee is allocated per §7.4 — in many cases SetVenue absorbs it).
 Bad weather, a budget cut, or a permit the Host failed to obtain do not count as Force Majeure.

 If SetVenue cancels for a safety, fraud, or platform-error reason, the refund follows the cause: Host fault means full Guest refund; Guest fault means no refund; platform error means full Guest refund and no Host penalty.
 If a Host enters bankruptcy, SetVenue treats it as a Host-attributed cancellation and refunds what is recoverable.

 The all-in price you see at first display is the all-in mandatory price — that is California's "Honest Pricing Law" (SB 478), and SetVenue's pricing display is designed to meet that standard.
-This applies to search results, Listing detail pages, and every surface where price is shown.
-The one fee that is not in the first-display total is the Stripe Processing Fee — it only enters the picture if you cancel into a tier-window where Stripe declines to return its own fee.
-It is disclosed at checkout and again at every cancellation step (this is the SB 478 carve-out described in §7.4).
+This applies to search results, Listing detail pages, and every surface where price is shown: browse tiles show an all-in hourly rate that already includes the service fee, and the Listing page and checkout itemize the full Booking Total.
+The one fee that is not in the first-display total is the Stripe Processing Fee — Stripe keeps it when a charge is reversed, but in Guest-initiated cancellations SetVenue absorbs it and your refund is not reduced by it (this is the SB 478 carve-out described in §7.4).

 Your chargeback rights are not waived.
 Nothing in this Policy limits any chargeback right you may have with your card issuer under Visa, Mastercard, or other payment-card network rules, or under the Fair Credit Billing Act, 15 U.S.C. § 1666 et seq.
 See §1 and §9.